jupyterlab/extension-examples/advanced/server-extension/README.md

 ![server extension example](./preview.png)

-It is strongly adviced to go over the [basic hello-world](../../basics/hello-world) example before diving into this one.
+It is strongly recommended to read the [basic hello-world](../../basics/hello-world) example before diving into this one.

 - [The template folder structure](#the-template-folder-structure)